AlexMachi/alexmachi.github.io/_posts/2024-10-18-Active-Directory-Project-Part-1.md

 ![Checksum](/assets/img/2024-10-18-Active-Directory-Project-Part-1/Checksum.jpg){: width="972" height="589" .w-50}

-We will proceed with the VirtualBox installation by running the installer.
-The setup may prompt you to download any necessary software dependencies required by VirtualBox.
-After installing these dependencies, you can continue with the default settings to complete the installation.
-Once you click the 'Finish' button, VirtualBox should launch automatically.
+Proceed with the VirtualBox installation by running the installer.
+The setup may prompt us to download any necessary software dependencies required by VirtualBox.
+After installing these dependencies, we can continue with the default settings to complete the installation.
+Once we click the 'Finish' button, VirtualBox should launch automatically.

 ### Windows Server 2022:

 ### Windows 10:
-We will first download Windows 10 media creation tool from Microsoft's website.
-The media creation tool will allow us to create a Windows 10 ISO image file in order for us to install it on our virtual machine inside of VirtualBox.
+Download the Windows 10 Media Creation Tool from Microsoft's official website.
+This tool will create a Windows 10 ISO image file, which can be used to install Windows 10 on a virtual machine within VirtualBox.